 Thermocouples are widely used as a method of measuring temperature and contain two different alloy wires joined together at the measuring (‘Hot’) end.

 They are then connected to a meter or other thermocouple emf sensing device at the reference (‘Cold’) end.
 Thermocouples are versatile temperature sensors, robust and relatively inexpensive and can be used across a wide range of process temperatures.
-Scott Precision Wire manufactures wires for base metal thermocouple types N, K, E, J and T and for compensating types KCB and SCB/A.
+As a leading thermocouple wire manufacturer, Scott Precision produces wire for base metal thermocouple types N, K, E, J and T and for compensating types KCB and SCB/A.

 Common standards all within Scott Precision Wire capabilities.